-- staff and students in classrooms should remain in the rooms they are currently located, close doors and windows and await further announcements. - VIth form students not in a classroom in a timetabled lesson should report immediately to the hub. - Depending on their location and the reasons for lockdown, any students off site, may be asked to return immediately the CIMT will determine how and when this is done. - External doors and gates should be locked by Sodexo staff and will remain closed for the duration of a lockdown period. - All staff should check their emails immediately for additional information, read it carefully and respond precisely to instructions.
+- staff and students in classrooms should remain in the rooms they are currently located, close doors and windows and await further announcements.
+If the lockdown occurs at break or lunchtimes, students should make their way to tutor group bases. - VIth form students not in a classroom in a timetabled lesson should report immediately to the hub. - Depending on their location and the reasons for lockdown, any students off site, may be asked to return immediately the CIMT will determine how and when this is done. - External doors and gates should be locked by Sodexo staff and will remain closed for the duration of a lockdown period. - All staff should check their emails immediately for additional information, read it carefully and respond precisely to instructions.